kateka494/Kat-Brightlight-DataInsights-2025/README.md

 # Recommendations
 -Increase Average Transaction Value (ATV):

--Implement upselling training for staff (e.g., "Would you like a pastry with that?").

 -Introduce a tiered loyalty program that rewards higher spending, not just frequency.

 -Create and promote premium bundles (e.g., "Coffee Bag + Mug").